-People like Gary Crawford are among the many across Northern Ireland whose mental health has been affected by an addition – alcohol abuse.
+People like our client, Gary, are among the many across Northern Ireland whose mental health has been affected by an addition – alcohol abuse.
 And as confirmed by the World Health Organisation, people who drink too much are more vulnerable to mental ill-health.

 Gary knows this only too well – an unhappy start in life started him down a spiralling journey of alcohol-related misery, when he began drinking at the age of 18.